ye-kyaw-thu/kKg-Myanmar-Keyboard/README.md

 I will upload the kKg Myanmar Keyboard Layout that I designed for lazy users (actually, I was the 1st user :).
 Please wait.

-**Still preparing readme file, after that I will upload kKg keyboard layout file**
+**Still preparing readme file ...
+How to Install and Hacking XKB ...
+Please Wait! **

 # kKg ကီးဘုတ် မိတ်ဆက်